-In time, the site has the capacity to develop in part as a carbon sink.
-Sphagnum-rich active raised bog communities are considered to be actively peat-forming and are considered to be carbon sinks (Renou-Wilson et al., 2011; NPWS 2017a, Renou-Wilson et al., 2018).
-Other sections of the site will improve in condition after re-wetting and also have the capacity to develop as a reduced Carbon source as Reed Swamp, fen, scrub and bog woodland habitats develop.
+In time, the site has the capacity to develop in part as a reduced carbon source/carbon sink.
+The site will improve in condition after re-wetting and also have the capacity to develop as a reduced Carbon source as Reed Swamp, fen, scrub and bog woodland habitats develop.